-- Availability: Every address in the county should have at least two provider choices for landline and cellular service. - Abundance: Every address in the county should have broadband service that offers the FCC minimum definition. - Affordability: Monthly prices and value should be equitable with national averages with consideration for low-income households. - Partnership: Develop working relationships with area broadband providers to determine where public assistance may be warranted. - Reliability: All service providers in the region should have redundant connections. - Sustainability: Leverage funding sources without putting significant local public assets or funds at risk.
+- Availability: Every address in the county should have at least two provider choices for landline and cellular service. - Abundance: Every address in the county should have broadband service that offers the FCC minimum definition. - Affordability: Monthly prices and value should be equitable with national averages with consideration for low-income households. - Readiness: Learning how to achieve operational preparation and readiness for broadband deployment by developing a coherent community plan. - Reliability: All service providers in the region should have redundant connections. - Sustainability: Leverage funding sources without putting significant local public assets or funds at risk.